mt-akar/Quadrillion/README.md

 Quadrillion is single-player, puzzle board game by Smart Games.
 The objective is to connect the grids and put all the pieces on the grids so that every piece is placed and every slot on the grids is occupied.

-Handbook contains puzzles in varying difficultilty levels.
+Handbook contains puzzles in varying difficulty levels.
 In the puzzles; grid positions and some of the pieces are placed.
 Player tries to place remaining pieces to remaining places.
-Player may solve the puzzles in no spesific order.
+Player may solve the puzzles in no specific order.

 #### Following are some videos of the original game: